 6. Wearing the Wrong Heel Height

 This is me in 2011, when I was a new migrant in Europe, wearing the then trendy colorblocked pumps.
 Although the shoes are adorable, their heel height is too high and disproportionate to my petite frame.
 I ended up wearing the pumps only once, in that fur vest outfit post.
+Also, my attempt to transition the colorblocked heels to fall has clearly failed.
+It´s not a flattering look because it cuts the length of my legs.
+But I did learn.

 The Fix: For petite frames, two to three inches sculpted heels are ideal.